 When planning your trip, keep in mind that Switzerland is not cheap.
 If you have the opportunity, take groceries with you because even the groceries are pricey for Dutch standards.

-During my stay I had enough budget to do nice things, but it all ticked off.
-You pay almost 2 euros per liter of diesel here!
-In the mountains you consume with these prices just 100 euros fuel per day with a camper such as mine, which gets 1 in 8 on the highway but just consumes 1 in 6 in the mountains of Switzerland.
+During my stay I had enough budget to do fun things, but it all ticked a box.
+Petrol and diesel are a lot more expensive here than in the Netherlands.
+In the mountains, with these prices, you easily use 100 euros of fuel per day with a camper like mine, which gets 1 in 8 on the highway but consumes 1 in 5 or 6 in the high mountains of Switzerland.

-There is just 100 euros per person for a day of train and cable car, or 35 euros per day for a basic overnight stay at a campsite.
+An additional 100 euros per person for a day on the train and cable car, or 35 euros per day for a basic overnight stay at a campsite.
 Dining out?
-Then calculate about double what you are used to in the Netherlands.
+Then calculate about 1,5 to 2 times the amount you are usually used to in the Netherlands.

 No, Switzerland is not cheap.
 But still I thought the trip through Switzerland was worth every euro.
 It is a unique country with bizarre landscapes and authentic villages.
 It's as if mother nature has saved all the best for you and put it all together in this region.
 The region of Lauterbrunnen and Interlaken takes the cake and you definitely want to go here once in your life.